 In some circumstances, children in foster care may need to be placed separately from their siblings who are also in care or have been previously adopted.
-This may occur when one sibling is a danger to his or her siblings or when a large group is being removed from their home and a placement resource, to allow all the children to be placed together, is not available.
-If a child's case plan includes placement of the child separately from his or her sibling, the worker must secure a court order which finds that it is in the child's best interest not to be placed in the same home as his or her sibling.
+This may occur when one sibling is a danger to their siblings or when a large group is being removed from their home and a placement resource, to allow all the children to be placed together, is not available.
+If a child's case plan includes placement of the child separately from their sibling, the worker must secure a court order which finds that it is in the child's best interest not to be placed in the same home as their sibling.
 This order must be documented on the Hearings Outcome screen, Details screen, and in Document Tracking in FACTS.